Mandarine.TS

 Mandarine's DI Container serves as the main source for your components to ask for dependencies.
 This means, all the resolved dependencies are found inside the DI container.

-Usually, accessing a resolved component is achieved by using injection by construction or manual injection.
-But some use cases may require something different such as accessing the dependency programmatically.
+Usually, accessing a resolved component is achieved by using injection But some use cases may require something different such as accessing the dependency programmatically.

 Accessing a dependency programmatically allows you to connect a non-mandarine-powered application with a Mandarine-powered application.
 This means, you can mix features such as native javascript/typescript and dependency injection in your application.
 Even though the use cases for this may vary, it is always recommended to develop Mandarine-powered applications in order to get full access to all its features.